Aaron-Gartner/Aaron-Gartner/README.md

 - ⚡ Fun fact: ...
 -->

 I recently graduated from the University of St. Thomas (DEC 2021) with a BS in computer science.
 I am currently working as a software engineer for Travelers Insurance within their Technology Leadership Development Program.
 I am also a veteran of the 82nd Airborne Divison.
 I have a passion to create operational, efficient, and secure software.
 I have tried and true teamwork and leadership experience.
 I am highly motivated, attentive to detail, and enthusiastic in my work to produce secure and reliable software.
-Feel free to connect with me on linkin here: <a>https://www.linkedin.com/in/aaron-gartner-42123b204/</a>.
+Feel free to connect with me on LinkedIn here: <a>https://www.linkedin.com/in/aaron-gartner-42123b204/</a>.
 I would like to share my top 3 projects to showcase for my portfolio.

 Project 1: